-Children that are four years old and have an older sibling that attends the same school can ride the bus with their sibling.
+Children that are three years old and older may ride the bus.
 For more information you can contact the bus garage at 231-882-5072.
-If your child is three years old or does not have older siblings riding the bus it will be the responsibility of the family to transport your child to the school.
 Please discuss transportation with your child's teacher at orientation to learn more.

 Outdoor Time